diegojromerolopez/gelidum/README.md

     return list1 + list2
 ```

-Finally, take in account that all freezing is done in a new object (i.e. freeze with inplace=False).
+Finally, take in account that all freezing is done in a new object (i.e. freeze with on_freeze="copy").
 It makes no sense to freeze a parameter of a function that could be used later, *outside*
 said function.